jupyterlab/extension-examples/1_hello_world/README.md

-# extension1
+# 1 Hello World

-minimal lab example
+Minimal lab extension that prints to the console

 ## Prerequisites